777arc/textbook/content/frequency_domain.rst

 When we discuss filtering, the convolution property will make more sense.

+5. Convolution in Frequency Property:

 Lastly, I want to point out that the convolution property works in reverse, although we won't be using it as much as the time domain convolution:

 .. math::
    x(t)y(t)  \leftrightarrow  \int X(g) Y(f-g) dg

-There are other properties, but the above four are the most crucial to understand in my opinion.
+There are other properties, but the above five are the most crucial to understand in my opinion.
 Even though we didn't step through the proof for each property, the point is we use the mathematical properties to gain insight into what happens to real signals when we do analysis and processing.
 Don't get caught up on the equations.
 Make sure you understand the description of each property.

 ******************************